Arka-Bhowmik/MRI_triage_app/output/readme.md

-## OUTPUT FILES
+## DOWNLOAD FILES

-The output files include the path of our trained model weights.
-The user can download and copy these weights to the output folder (ensure same file name as downloaded).
+User can download and copy these weights to the output folder (keep same file name as downloaded).
 The weights can be downloaded using the below link.

 Google drive: